salma-org-97/cron-scheduler/README.md

 in the event loop.
 It also supports non-blocking IO operations, meaning that any heavy-duty tasks are offloaded to background threads to avoid blocking its single thread.
 As a result, these features made Nodejs convenient to implement a cron-scheduler.

-- The eventEmitter class was used to emit an event for each job at its scheduled time & each job's event listener executes the job implementation on receiving this event.
+- The `EventEmitter` class was used to emit an event for each job at its scheduled time & each job's event listener executes the job implementation on receiving this event.

-- The setInterval function is what each job scheduler uses to fire events according to the job's scheduling frequency.
+- The `setInterval` function is what each job scheduler uses to fire events according to the job's scheduling frequency.

 - Concurrency is achieved through this design due to Node.js's asynchronous non-blocking event-driven nature, which is able to respond to events & execute multiple operations in the background using its worker threads.

 ## Trade-offs made
-There is a limitation on the delay argument used by the setInterval, as it is a signed 32-bit integer.
+There is a limitation on the delay argument used by the `setInterval`, as it is a signed 32-bit integer.
 This effectively limits its value to a maximum of 2147483647 ms, which corresponds to almost 24 days.
 So this scheduler has a maximum capacity of scheduling a job every 24 days.

-The trade-off made here is the simplicity & convenience of using the setInterval function VS the limitation on its max delay.
+The trade-off made here is the simplicity & convenience of using the `setInterval` function VS the limitation on its max delay.

 ## Usage